 3 Ways How to Cook Lobster Tail Perfectly Every Time!

-Best Ways How to Cook Lobster Tail at Home Perfectly Every Time!
+Best Ways How to Cook Lobster Tail at Home Perfectly Every Time

-Cooking lobster tails should never be a daunting task.
-The main mistakes that home cooks make while cooking lobster at home is that they tend to overcook the lobster tail to death, resulting in tough, rubbery, and unappealing meat texture and flavor.
+Preparing and cooking lobster tails should never have to be a daunting task.
+The main mistake that most home cooks often make while making lobster at home, is that they tend to overcook the poor lobster tail to death.
+This results in tough, rubbery, and unappealing meat texture and flavor.

-Types of Lobster:
+Different Types of Lobster:

-Tips When Shopping For Lobster:
+Tips on How To Shop For Lobster:

-Avoid lobsters that have highly discolored spots on them.
-While natural spots occur, like the photo above, grossly discolored spots could perhaps indicate that the lobster has been injured and/or may have some other anomaly that possibly could have degraded the meat quality.
+- Avoid lobsters that have highly discolored spots on them.
+While natural spots occur, like the photo above, grossly discolored spots could perhaps indicate that the lobster has been injured and/or may have some other strange anomaly that possibly could have degraded the meat quality.

-How to Properly & Safely Thaw Lobster
+How To Properly & Safely Thaw Frozen Lobster Tail

 Thawing Lobster in Cold Water

-This is the quickest way to thaw lobster same day.
+This is the quickest way how to thaw lobster on the same day.
 Take your lobster tails out of their packaging, and give them a quick rinse under the tap with cold running water.
-Then place the lobster in a freezer grade thickness zip top bag, adding a couple of butter knives to the bag with the lobster, slowly lower the lobster tails into a large pot of water leaving just about 3/4 of an inch of the zipper open.
-This is known as the displacement method, and will remove the maximum amount of air out of the bag to give the lobster the most contact with the water, without it getting soggy.
+Then place the lobster in a freezer grade zip top bag, add a couple of butter knives to the bag with the lobster, and slowly lower the lobster tails into a large pot of water leaving just about 3/4 of an inch of the zipper open.
+This is known as the displacement method and will remove the maximum amount of air out of the bag to give the lobster the most contact with the water, without it getting soggy.

 Thawing Lobster in the Fridge